jatolentino/HCC/README.md

 ## HCC Assignement:

 ### 1. Draft
-This is a simple Regex matching that retrieves HCC codes in O(1) from the dictionary, only by searching the codes via pattern matching.
+This is a simple Regex matching that retrieves HCC codes in O(1) from the HCC hash table, only by searching the codes via pattern matching.

 To be especific:
 - O(1): To search the code within the dictionary from `HCC_relevant_codes.json`
 - O(n): To extract codes from the progress notes, where `n` is the number of lines of each note.

+> **Note: Hash table and dictionary are two words used indistinctly**

 <img src="./draft.svg" />